 If the level is below the lead plates inside, then it is confirmed that your battery is living on borrowed time and you’ll soon need to change it with a new one.
 Once you’ve determined that your car battery needs to be changed, look for the perfect substitute.

-Buy a Suitable Replacement Battery
+Buying a Suitable Replacement Car Battery

 Step 1: Check the Power and Size Requirements of Your Battery.
 Each car has different battery-power and size requirements.
 Check the maintenance guide of your car and gather knowledge about the sort of battery that will work the best for your vehicle.